 Traditional Red Velvet Cake – The History

-Cocoa, which is acidic would help break down the coarse flour.
-The result was a flour that was softer producing a cake with a velvety texture.
+Cocoa, which is acidic, helped break down the coarse flour.
+The result was softer flour, producing a cake with a velvety texture.

-Initially, it was thought that a chemical reaction with cocoa produced the red color of the cake.
-Later, beet juice was used to produce there red color.
+Initially, it was thought that a chemical reaction with cocoa produced the cake’s red color.
+Later, beet juice was used to produce the red color.

-Today, commercially produced red food color available in the grocery store is used to produce the red color.
+Today, commercially produced red food coloring available in grocery stores is used to produce the red color.

 Ingredients: Here’s What You’ll Need for the Cupcakes

-- The Wet Ingredients: I used unsalted butter for the fats in this recipe along with granulated sugar (not sure if this is a wet or dry ingredient!), buttermilk, eggs, and white vinegar.
+- The Wet Ingredients: I used unsalted butter for the fats in this recipe, granulated sugar (I’m not sure if this is a wet or dry ingredient!), buttermilk, eggs, and white vinegar.

-- The Dry Ingredients: For the dry ingredients, I used cake flour, kosher salt, and baking soda.
+- The Dry Ingredients: I used cake flour, kosher salt, and baking soda for the dry ingredients.

-- The Red Color: To achieve the vibrant red color, I used two one-ounce bottles of red food color.
+- The Red Color: To achieve the vibrant red color, I used red food coloring.

 Steps in Making the Red Velvet Cupcakes

-- I started by adding butter and granulated sugar in a large bowl, and beating them together on high until they reached a creamy consistency.
-This took about 2 minutes.
+- I started by adding butter and granulated sugar to a large bowl and beating them together on high until they reached a creamy consistency, which took about 2 minutes.

-- Then, I added the eggs, one at a time, and beat the mixture until light and fluffy.
+- Then, I added the egg and beat the mixture until it was light and fluffy.

-- Next, I added both bottles of food color, unsweetened cocoa, vinegar, vanilla extract, salt, and baking soda.
+- Next, I added the food coloring, unsweetened cocoa, vinegar, vanilla extract, salt, and baking soda.
 I beat everything together until the ingredients were well incorporated.

-- After that, I alternated the addition of the cake flour and buttermilk, starting and stopping with the cake flour.
+- After that, I alternated adding the cake flour and buttermilk, starting and stopping with the cake flour.

 I ended up with a gorgeous red batter.

 - I lined a regular-sized muffin pan with cupcake liners.
-Then, using a ¼-cup ice cream scoop, I added the batter to each of the lined cups.
+Then, using a ¼ cup ice cream scoop, I added the batter to each lined cup.

 I baked the cupcakes in a preheated 350°F oven for about 20 minutes.

 - After 20 minutes, the cupcakes were perfectly done.
-I removed the pan from the oven and let the cupcakes cool to room temperature.
-I repeated this with the remaining cupcake batter.
+I removed the pan from the oven and transferred the cupcakes to a wire rack to cool to room temperature.

 Here’s How I Made the Cream Cheese Frosting